 Different VPNs are available, including free and paid versions.
 But it’s generally recommended to use paid options.
 Free VPNs might not offer as many privacy features or customer support.
 And some free VPNs have been known to track and sell users’ data.

 It’s typically a small price to pay to purchase a VPN subscription for the protection you receive.
-Many providers offer discounts for annual or multi-year subscriptions, often resulting in prices around $2 to $8 per month.
+How much a VPN costs will be determined by whether or not a provider offers discounts for annual or multi-year subscriptions, which often results in prices around $2 to $8 per month.

 Most VPNs provide the bare minimum of encrypting your internet connection and hiding your IP address.
 But there are additional features to consider, including: